Documentation

 • Wait 30 seconds for the change to sync

-• Make sure your protection mode is Manual or AI Shield (not Unprotected)
+• Make sure your protection level is Whitelist Only or Auto-pilot (not Off)

 Why can't I find a YouTube channel to add?